 1963 George Michael is born Georgios Kyriacos Panayiotou in East Finchley, London, England.

-1945 Carly Simon is born in the Bronx, New York City.
+1943 Carly Simon is born in New York City.
 Her dad is Richard L. Simon, co-founder of Simon & Schuster publishing.
+(Simon's birthdate is often reported as June 25, 1945, but birth records prove she was born in 1943.)

 2020 The Dixie Chicks change their name to "The Chicks" in support of the #BlackLivesMatter movement ("Dixie" is associated with the American South during a time of slavery).
 Their name was a play on the Little Feat song "Dixie Chicken."
 The rebranding comes two weeks after another country trio, Lady Antebellum, changed their name to Lady A.